rewrking/react-oocontext/README.md

 import { CounterState } from "./CounterState";
 import { JokeState } from "./JokeState";

-// Return type is [Provider, hook, getter]
+// The return type of createStore is [Provider, hook, getter]
-// With the store getter, you can directly call a state action from another state, or wherever an action needs to be called.
-It is recommended to keep it within thee context of the provider.
-Use the hook in components that require state changes const [CounterProvider, useCounterStore, getCounterStore] = createStore(CounterState, 1, 10); // also takes constructor args const [JokeStoreProvider, useJokeStore, getJokeStore] = createStore(JokeState);
+// With the store getter, you can directly call a state action from another state,
+//   or wherever an action needs to be called.
+It is recommended to keep it within
+//   the context of the provider.
+Use the hook in components that require state changes const [JokeStoreProvider, useJokeStore, getJokeStore] = createStore(JokeState);

+ // Constructure arguments can be passed into createStore: const [CounterProvider, useCounterStore, getCounterStore] = createStore(CounterState, 1, 10);

-// Providers would be wrapped around anything that needs these states, or if globally, your root component const Providers = makeRootStoreProvider([CounterProvider, JokeStoreProvider]);
+// Providers would be wrapped around anything that needs these states,
+//   or if globally, your root component const Providers = makeRootStoreProvider([JokeStoreProvider, CounterProvider]);

-export { Providers, useCounterStore, getCounterStore, useJokeStore, getJokeStore };
+export { Providers, useJokeStore, getJokeStore, useCounterStore, getCounterStore };
 ```

 Example 3: Importing the providers into your app